Frankie Drake Mysteries (2017–…): Season 3, Episode 3 - School Ties, School Lies - full transcript

 What are you gonna do about it?

-I'm going to Principal Mayfair
+I'm gonna Principal Mayfair

 tomorrow morning

-what I believe is happening.
+to expose what I believe is happening.

 No, you can't!
 You mustn't!